r-huijts/opentk-mcp/README.md

 5. **Content Type Normalization**: Ensures consistent handling of PDFs regardless of how they're served

 This multi-step approach ensures that documents can be retrieved even when the API structure changes or when documents are embedded in HTML pages rather than directly accessible.

+### Simplified API Dependencies

+The server now exclusively uses the tkconv API for all functionality:

+- **Removed OData Dependency**: Eliminated dependency on the Dutch Parliament's OData API, which was unreliable and frequently changed
+- **HTML Parsing**: Added HTML parsing capabilities to extract structured data from tkconv HTML pages
+- **Consistent Data Format**: Maintains the same data structure for backward compatibility
+- **Improved Reliability**: Reduced external dependencies for better stability

+This change simplifies the codebase and improves reliability by focusing on a single, well-maintained API source.

 ## License